anviks/vixplugin/README.md

 This repository contains the source code for a Minecraft plugin, that is created for educational and entertainment purposes.
-It is created using the Spigot API and is written in Java.
+It is created using Paper and Spigot, and is written in Java.